September 12, 2020 | 9:00 A.M.

-After weighing the pros and cons of all options, we will join other cooperatives and utilities around the nation and move to a virtual meeting for this year.
-The business meeting will still occur on September 12, but it will be live streamed from our website and social media channels.
-More specific information will be posted here as it is finalized.
+After weighing the pros and cons of all options, we joined other cooperatives and utilities around the nation and moved to a virtual meeting for 2020.
+The business meeting occured on September 12 at 9:00 a.m., and was live-streamed from our website and social media channels.

 Many avenues were considered in the decision to host the meeting virtually, first and foremost the health and safety of our members and employees.
 We also realize convenient voting options will encourage participation from all members.
 With the format change, we can also drastically cut the cost of a traditional meeting which has turned this scenario into a tall glass of lemonade.
 We are happy to pass that savings on to you while still delivering need-to-know information about your Cooperative.

-The voting window will be open for the entire month of August.
-This means you will have one whole month to cast your ballot for board candidates and bylaw amendments.
-The Association of Missouri Electric Cooperatives, a third-party, will securely handle the election.
-They will tally all votes and deliver the results during our virtual meeting.
+The voting window was open for one full month, August 1-31, 2020 for members to cast their ballots for board candidates and bylaw amendments.
+The Association of Missouri Electric Cooperatives, a third-party, securely handled the election.

-Starting August 1st, you can cast your vote or request a mail ballot here.
 Remember, each member account receives one vote.
+This is explained in our 2020 Annual Meeting video, starting at marker 7:55.
 Members will verify their name, address, and unique membership account number to participate.
 The unique membership account number can be found on the monthly billing statement, incorporated into the account number minus the last three digits.

 In the example, 123456 would be the unique membership account number: